lkcozy/code-notes/notes/communication/writing/writing_tech.md

 - Improve the code quality and the attention to detail
 - Thoroughly test the feature and take pride in the work
 - Take the work seriously before indicating that it is ready to be reviewed

+## Negotiation

+- Since my timeline is now compressed, is there anything you can do to `expedite`(speed up) the process?